 Today I am sharing thrifty and simple ways to add charm to your kitchen!

-Before I begin sharing the thrifty and simple ways to add charm to your kitchen, let me share a photo of our kitchen from when we moved into this house.
-The previous owners had installed new cabinets, appliances, countertops and floors and for that we were so thankful.
+Before I begin sharing the budget-friendly and simple ways to add charm to your kitchen, let me share pics of our kitchen from when we moved into this house.
+The previous owners had installed new kitchen cabinets, appliances, countertops and floors and for that we were so thankful.

-Over the years, however, we have made some simple cosmetic changes that have really helped to add more charm.
-I am excited to share the transformation with you all and hopefully inspire you to make a few thrifty and simple changes to your own kitchen as well!
+Over the years, however, we have made some simple cosmetic changes that have really helped to add more cottagey, farmhouse charm.
+I am excited to share the transformation with you all and hopefully give you some inspiration for you to make a few thrifty and simple decor changes to your own kitchen as well!